* Sony option and share volume far above normal on Monday

 raised concerns that some traders may have had advance word of

-U.S.-listed shares of Sony Corp jumped 9.9 percent
+U.S.-listed shares of Sony Corp jumped 9.9

-shareholder in Japan's biggest electronics company.
+largest shareholder in Japan's biggest electronics company.

 But on Monday, the day before that announcement, trading